Doctor of Physical Therapy

 The physical therapy program at Misericordia was awesome and provided me with the tools that I needed to be successful as a student while on clinical rotations and now as a new-grad out in the field.

-See how the Physical Therapy Clinic at Misericordia not only supports the community, but also gives our students practical experience with real clients.
+See how the Pro Bono PT Clinic at Misericordia not only supports the community, but also gives our students practical experience with real clients.

 Also, hear from a current student why she chose PT at Misericordia University.